top of page

 And After

-My role in your life does not end after you have admission.
+My role in your life does not end after you have been admitted.
 I am there for you and the family if you need any guidance regarding your move, dorm choice, and any other transitional needs.
 The change from home to living alone can be hard, so always feel free to reach out for advice and support.

 bottom of page